Skip to main content Go to home page

 Next Steps

-We will contact you or your authorised representative if we need additional information and to notify you, in writing, of the outcome of your objection.
+Once your objection is received by us, we will contact you or your authorised representative if we need additional information and to notify you, in writing, of the outcome of your objection.

 We aim to make a decision within 90 days but this may vary, depending on the complexity of the issue, the need for more information and other factors which may impact this timeframe.
-If we need additional information, we will contact you and will also notify you or your authorised representative in writing of the outcome of your objection.

 If, while waiting for our decision, your liability is due for payment in full or by instalment, you should pay that amount on time.
 If you do not pay the assessed liability on time, daily interest will continue to accrue on the outstanding amount.
-You may be able to pay a provisional amount, but you must contact us to discuss this.

 If you have paid or partially paid your assessment, and we allow or partially allow your objection, you will receive a refund of the overpaid tax with interest.